How Does Keto Affect Cholesterol?

 • Super Seraphim

-Super Seraphim 9 months ago
+Super Seraphim a year ago

 i have familial hypercholesterolemia. and i react badly to statins. so my doctor put me on a psk-9 inhibitor (repatha) i still eat keto but now i have better ldl and hdl and my triglycerides are only 77. made my cardiologis happy.